 5 minutes to explain- antibiotic resistance

 Antibiotic resistance is set to be one of this century’s major public health challenges.
 Few people are aware of this issue, which is also poorly documented.
 A report commissioned by the British government in 2016 estimated that as many as 10 million people could die from an antibiotic resistant infection by the year 2050.
-In this 5 minutes to explain video, we look at the issues surrounding antibiotic resistance on a global scale, but also for MSF, and how are teams are tackling this enormous challenge in the countries we work.
+In this 5 minutes to explain video, we look at the issues surrounding antibiotic resistance on a global scale, but also for MSF, and how our teams are tackling this enormous challenge in the countries we work.

 Drug-resistant infections are a looming challenge around the world

 G7 countries must make bold commitments to humane migration policies

 Open letter from MSF to the Meeting of the G20 Health Ministers

 Stories from MSF's paediatric TB projects